Boston Celtics accomplishments and records

 This is a comprehensive list of the accomplishments and records of the Boston Celtics.
 The Celtics are an American professional basketball team currently playing in the National Basketball Association.

 Playoffs

-Championships (17)
+Championships (18)

-The Celtics' 17 NBA Championships are the most of any NBA franchise, tied with the Los Angeles and Minneapolis Lakers.
+The Celtics' 18 NBA Championships are the most of any NBA franchise.
+Boston's first 13 championships were won as the Walter A. Brown Trophy (original trophy retired in 1976), and five recent championships were won as the Larry O'Brien Championship Trophy (introduced in 1977 as the second incarnation of the Walter A. Brown Trophy, renamed in 1984).